joseph-xylon/sherlockbench-client-standardized-dv/README.md

 There are two tables in the database;
 - runs stores general information about the test run and it's results
 - attempts stores the logs for the individual attempts and some metadata

-### Example queries
-If you know SQL you can do some analysis of the results.